AV1 vs HEVC: Why the Open-Source Codec Won

-AV1 now powers 30% of Netflix and 75%+ of YouTube, while HEVC's licensing nightmare killed its adoption.
-The open-source codec won.
+AV1 now powers 30% of Netflix and 75%+ of YouTube.
+HEVC's licensing costs held it back, and AV1 took over.

 AV1 won the codec war, and it wasn't close.
 The open-source, royalty-free video codec developed by the Alliance for Open Media now powers 30% of Netflix streams and over 75% of YouTube traffic.
-HEVC (H.265), its patent-encumbered rival, failed to achieve widespread adoption despite superior technical capabilities at launch — killed not by technology but by a licensing structure so convoluted that even the patent holders couldn't agree on terms.
+HEVC (H.265), its patent-encumbered rival, failed to achieve widespread adoption despite being technically superior at launch.
+It wasn't killed by technology but by a licensing structure so tangled that even the patent holders couldn't agree on terms.

 The licensing disaster that killed HEVC

-HEVC's adoption failure is a cautionary tale about intellectual property.
+HEVC's adoption failure is a warning about intellectual property.
 When HEVC was standardized in 2013, it was technically superior to its predecessor H.264 — delivering 40-50% better compression at the same quality.
-It should have become the universal standard for 4K streaming.
+It should have become the standard for 4K streaming.

 Google, Amazon, Netflix, Apple, Microsoft, Meta, and others responded by founding the Alliance for Open Media (AOM) in 2015.
-Their mandate: build an open-source, royalty-free alternative that made HEVC's licensing problem permanently irrelevant.
+Their goal: build an open-source, royalty-free alternative that made HEVC's licensing problem irrelevant.
 AV1 was the result, finalized in 2018.

 AV1 by the numbers